 Predators and Threats

 The overall budgie population is on the rise.
 Easily and cheaply kept as pets, habitat destruction and other risks that would be of concern for other wild creatures are not a major concern for these birds.
-However, larger birds such as hawks and falcons do prey upon the budgie.
+However, larger birds such as hawks and falcons do prey on the budgie.
 Feral cats, rats, and other rodents sometimes raid budgie nests for eggs or hunt the birds themselves.

 Reproduction, Babies, and Lifespan

-Female budgies reach adulthood around eight months of age.
+Female budgies reach adulthood at around eight months of age.
 In the wild, these birds will pair up to mate and raise offspring.
 Females normally lay between four to six eggs in a single clutch.
-The eggs can take up to 20 days to incubate prior to chicks hatching.
+The eggs can take up to 20 days to incubate prior to the chicks hatching.
 Sometimes, it takes another week to 10 days for all the eggs to hatch.

 Chicks are born blind and without down or other feathers.
 Their mothers are responsible for keeping them warm constantly over the first 10 days or so until their eyes open.
 They will then begin to grow down and feathers, but it will be another four or five weeks before these younglings can leave the nest.